 With this strip, including everything from clip art of an open book pasted over clip art of a cheery campfire (notice the book itself is not burning, as no such clip art exists in the Crankshaft Reusable Art Portfolio), to inconsistencies with the previous week (why is smoke coming out of the window in one panel when the fire was clearly shown to have never gone past the bottom stairs, let alone into the building?), to a character in the classic “mansplaining” pose spouting an FDR quote he was apparently unaware of until a college class, Batiuk takes his place alongside such greats as Ed Wood and Tommy Wiseau.
 The gulf between the Pulitzer-worthy Topical Drama he thinks he’s writing and what’s actually on the page makes the Grand Canyon look like a roadside drainage ditch.

-Trespassers W about 1 month ago
+Trespassers W 2 months ago

 Thankfully Jff was here to explain things for the female characters!
 Ask not what your garage can do for you, but what you can do for your garage.